Mission Chinese Food

 Mission Chinese Food’s Menu includes various hot and cold small dishes along with hot main dishes.
 Dishes cross many Chinese boundaries from Shanghainese Lions head meatballs to Taiwanese eggplant, all with local gourmet influence.
 Vegan Options are Available.

-Signature Dishes – Ma po tofu, pork belly, Westlake Rice porridge.
+Signature Dishes – Ma po tofu, Kung Pao Pastrami, Chicken Wings, pork belly, Westlake Rice porridge.

 Mission Chinese Food Picks:

-Kung Pao Pastrami ($11) explosive chili, celery, potato, roasted peanut, steamed rice ($11) possessed some very tender and nicely done pastrami but too little of it.
+Kung Pao Pastrami ($11) explosive chili, home fries, peanuts, peppers & onions ($16) possessed some very tender but salty pastrami.
 A load of everything else.

 Xian lamb cheeks ($9) with smoked: barbecue sauce, pickles, and white bread seemed only slightly a Chinese dish, but proved to be an excellent moderately fiery combination of chopped up lamb, sesame seeds, lettuce, cilantro and other spices.
 The Wonder Bread made us laugh.
 The barbecue sauce was on the sweet side and frankly wasn’t needed.
 We had some leftovers with some decent bread and found it excellent.

-Thrice Cooked Bacon rice cakes, bitter melon, tofu skin, scallion, black bean, chili oil ($11) was more moderately spicy and contained tasty but artery clogging chopped bacon.
+Thrice Cooked Bacon rice cakes, bitter melon, sweet tofu skin, scallion, salty black bean, chili oil ($11) was more moderately spicy and contained tasty but artery clogging chopped bacon.
+Some see the bacon as just a flavoring agent, and do not eat it.
 This seems to be a theme at this place!
-The rice cakes were done well and soaked up all the heat.
+The rice cakes were done well and soaked up all the heat from the jalapenos.

 Stewed Beef Tongue & Turnips ($10) Tendon Terrine, Hot mustard, Pickled Burdock Rood ($10) had carelessly selected lower quality daikon cooked to tenderness.
 The broth was a manly beef concoction (almost salty!) along with some very tender beef tongue cubes.

-Ma po tofu ($10) ground kurobuta pork shoulder, szechuan peppercorn, chili oil, steamed rice shows what you can do to a classic dish with higher-end ingredients.
-Extremely numbing, but not super hot, this decent dish is a must order if you like tofu.
+Tingly Pork Ma po tofu ($15) ground berkshire pork shoulder, szechuan peppercorn, chili oil, soft tofu shows what you can do to a classic signature dish with higher-end ingredients.
+Nice pork flavor and chopped up tofu.
+Extremely numbing, but not super hot, this decent dish is a must order if you like tofu or even if you do not.
+Be sure to order some rice.

 Slow-Cooked Char Siu Pork Belly ($9) soy-cured egg, ginger scallion noodles, cucumber included 3 large chunks of crispy skin pork belly that melted in her mouth.
 Yes it was greasy but well worth it.
 The included Rice roll didn’t fully work to balance out the pork belly.